ma-za-kpe/landing-page/README.md

 ## TODO
 - Buy domain name from name cheap.
-- pay for hobby hosting oon heroku
+- pay for hobby hosting on heroku
 - Add a new letter feature
 - Add the second project.
 - Add get all link posts feature(page)